 Taking these compounds together provides an overlap of both substances.
 Users feel euphoric and energetic while experiencing visual and auditory distortions which (often) make the MDMA experience even more enjoyable.

 But this combination isn’t without its risks.
 While it’s true that MDMA can help offset the chances of having a “bad trip” many people in the psychedelic community feel this combination removes the spirit from the magic mushrooms.
-It’s believed to negate the powerful healing capacity of the magic mushrooms.
+Some believe MDMA negates the powerful healing capacity of the magic mushrooms.

-It’s wise to stick to one compound at a time.
-If you still want to mix these drugs together, start with a smaller dose of both compounds than you’d normally take.
+It’s wise to stick to one compound at a time, but if you still want to mix these drugs together, start with a smaller dose of both compounds than you’d normally take.
 Many people will take mushrooms, wait for the effects to kick in, then take just half a tablet of MDMA.

 You can always take more later, but you can’t take less.